BillyOh Resources and Helpful Guides

 High-back chairs with armrests

 This is a good choice if you’re shopping for someone who needs extra support when sitting or standing.
 The tall backrest provides ‘backing’ to the upper back and neck, ideal for extended use.
-And the added backrests is handy with balance, so standing up is easier if one has stability trouble.
+And the added backrests help with balance, so standing up is easier if one has trouble with stability.

 Check the seat and armrest height to make sure they’re not too low or narrow for the person using the chair.